jackyzha0/jackyzha0.github.io/content/posts/networked-thought.md

 ### Seeds
 I am a person who needs a very low friction way to dump new ideas and things to look at in the future.

-I use [Draft](https://chrome.google.com/webstore/detail/draft-by-slite/ljkidlijlaapmiilabpldhmhekeionfh?hl=en) by Slite to have a 'scratch space' in my new tab page where I have my running list of todos, temporary thoughts, and things to read in the next little bit.
-It's my Apple Notes for my laptop.
+I built [TabSpace](https://github.com/jackyzha0/tabspace) to be a 'scratch space' in my new tab page where I have my running list of todos, temporary thoughts, and things to read in the next little bit.
+It's the Apple Notes for my laptop.
 I use [Curius](https://curius.app/) to keep a backlog of things that are interesting but not interesting enough for me to read at this exact moment.

-Actually, on reflection, I tend to generally bookmark things for later then revisit them when I have time.
+I tend to generally bookmark things for later then revisit them when I have time.
 For [projects](thoughts/idea%20list.md), writing, and all sorts of reading.
 Even when reading books, I don't like to take complex notes right away will only bookmark or highlight phrases.
 I will eventually come back to the bookmarks a second time to generate insights and actual thoughts.
 It feels like this weeds out unnecessary noise and provides a natural chance for spaced repetition.

 These are the seeds that form the basis of ideas and thoughts.